Where to Stay in Somerset: The Complete Guide

 The Weir Water under Robbers Bridge in Exmoor National Park

-Dunster is the pretty counterpoint, all medieval streets and castle drama, while Porlock and Minehead open the door to the coast.
+Dunster is this region’s pretty counterpoint, with its medieval streets and castle drama, while Porlock and Minehead open the door to the coast.
 Minehead brings sand, sea air and the West Somerset Railway; Porlock gives you cliffs, steep lanes and a more weather-beaten romance.
-For walkers, this is some of Somerset’s richest country, with moorland, coast and village pubs all nearby.

 What Type of Stay Is Right for You?